yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 > `mkdir` is the command to make a new directory

 - `chainguard-app-building` is the new directory we're creating.  `~/chainguard-app-building` is the full path of the new directory.
-Again the tildae (~) is short-hand for /Users/your_user_name so...
+Again the tildae (~) is short-hand for /Users/your_user_name

+So...

 `/Users/your_user_name/chainguard-app-building`